 Simmons College prohibits hazing, as defined by the Massachusetts General Laws as “any conduct or method of initiation into any student organization, whether on public or private property, which willfully or recklessly endangers the physical or mental health of any student or other person.”
 In addition to violating the law, hazing violates Simmons values and community standards – and will not be tolerated.

 As required by law, Simmons College must issue a copy of MGL c.
 269, ss.
 17,18, & 19 to all recognized, registered student organizations, both funded and non-funded.
 Furthermore, your acknowledgement of these regulations also includes the responsibility for notifying all members and potential members of your organization of the law.
 You may do this by reading the law at a general meeting of your organization or distributing a copy of the law to your members, either electronically or by hard copy.
-Additional copies of the law are available in the Office of Student Life.
+Additional copies of the law are available in the Office of Student Affairs.

 The College will also take action against any individual(s) or organization(s) where sufficient evidence is found of hazing.
 Each registered organization must complete this form and submit it to the Office of Student Leadership and Activities (OSLA) annually.